chengpeter88/TMR/README.md

 4. Lastly, for other packages, you can either use the latest version with `pip install`, or if you prefer using conda, you can use `conda install` to install and manage the packages.

-I hope these optimizations and clarifications help you navigate the Streamlit Lecture 4 more effectively.
-If you have any further questions or need assistance with Python or any other topic, feel free to ask.
-Happy coding!